braver/programmingfonts/blog.md

 It has been extended to include mathematical characters for TeX.
 First created almost 30, Lucida Console has been updated in 2014 to include bold and italic, and it's now the default Notepad font in Windows 8.

-1985, latex, bigelow, holmes, sans, commercial
+1985, latex, bigelow, holmes, sans, commercial, professional

 By Charles Bigelow and Kris Holmes, 1985 https://en.wikipedia.org/wiki/Lucida_(typeface)